 In the first phase, we made a rough assessment of possible avenues for increasing the value of the buildings with energy-friendly interventions.
 We did this in the summer of 2021 by means of an energy audit based on the as-built documents, a site visit with the maintenance company and an interview with the customer to identify the complaints of the office workers.
 At the end of 2021, we then made an effective feasibility study in which we look at the practical feasibility for each intervention in addition to the cost and gain in CO2 emissions.
 Among other things, we check whether the building is sufficiently large and stable to accommodate new installations, what the acoustic consequences are, and whether there is sufficient space for the pipes.

 Based on the feasibility study, AG Insurance decided to tackle 1 floor per building as part of a pilot project.
-In early 2022, we therefore started the 3rd phase of our approach: the detailed study for these 2 type floors, with specifications and refined plans.
+In early 2022, we therefore began the 3rd phase of our approach: the detailed study for these 2 type floors, with specifications and refined plans.
 On the technical level, among other things, we foresee a ventilation system that is dynamic enough to meet the requirements of a flexible work pattern, with a maximum capacity of /-200 employees per floor.
 For example, sensors are provided in several places to monitor CO levels.

 This test case on the 2 type floors has since been completed and positively evaluated.
 The HR department of AG Insurance is now looking together with the interior designer at how they will furnish the other floors.
 Once this is clear, we will design the techniques that fit their requirements.
 This does mean that we are designing and engineering while the job is still in the design phase.